 Walk through the land and sea diorama complete with a life-sized animated model of a T. rex.
 Ever see a fish within a fish fossil?
 This, along with other Cretaceous Period fossils can be found here.

-Get lost in this totally fun road trip diversion, Dinosaur Park, which lures travelers and dino lovers with their life-size dinosaur sculptures.
-It’s kitschy fun at its best!
+Get lost in this totally fun road trip diversion, Dinosaur Park, which lures travelers and dino lovers with their life-size, concrete and steel dinosaur sculptures.

 Follow Chicago Parent on Instagram.